michaelsauter/dotfiles/README.md

 ## Installation

 1. `git clone git@github.com:michaelsauter/dotfiles.git ~/.dotfiles && cd ~/.dotfiles`
-2. If desired, create `topics/custom`
+2. If desired, create `topics/custom`.
+Just list all the "topics" that you want on your machine.
 3. Run `./install.sh`

 ## Usage